The formula

 See your sell-through at the variant level.

-Sign up free.
+Get started.
 Upgrade to Premium to connect your store and run the sell-through report in five minutes.